Lauren’s Acute Lymphoblastic Leukemia Story

-When I was in the hospital for an induction phase, there was a two-week break.
+When I was in the hospital for an induction phase, there was a 2-week break.
 I really dealt with a lot of the side effects from that first round.
 Then they had me on the anti-nausea and watching my counts.
-I had two bone marrow biopsies in that time.
+I had 2 bone marrow biopsies in that time.

 Chemo through spinal taps

-The started the spinal taps.
+They started the spinal taps.
 I had to get the chemo in my spine.
-They had to do that because they said the chemo given me intravenously does not go to my spine, and a lot of times, people will continue to have ALL and those cancer cells will still be there.
+They had to do that because they said the chemo given me intravenously does not go to my spine.
+A lot of times, people will continue to have ALL, and those cancer cells will still be there.
 So they had to do the spinal taps to put chemo directly into my spine.

 That was painful.
 That hurt.
 There’s nothing you can really do for it.
 They would give me anxiety medication before they started because I would just freak myself out.
 They’d give that to me about 45 minutes prior to me getting the spinal taps.

-After the first time, it was pretty standard for me to take the anxiety medicine prior to otherwise I’d be a nervous wreck.
-I would have to sit on the side of the bed, they would bring my bedside table in front of me, put a pillow on it.
+After the first time, it was pretty standard for me to take the anxiety medicine prior to, otherwise I’d be a nervous wreck.
+I would have to sit on the side of the bed.
+They would bring my bedside table in front of me and put a pillow on it.
 I’d lean forward, my face in the pillow.

-It’s a very quick process, it’s just nerve wracking because you know someone is at your spine.
-For the first three times that I had it, I was inpatient.
+It’s a very quick process.
+It’s just nerve-wracking because you know someone is at your spine.
+For the first 3 times that I had it, I was inpatient.
 They were great.
 I generally had the same nurse practitioner who did it every time.

 Once you get comfortable with different people, this is going to be fine.
 When you have that bad experience, that’s the one thing that sticks with you.